AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/fe83c593-7d95-413d-8b3d-3adfd5525184)

 The drums menu will appear.
-Choose your drum from the selection with your right hand laser pointer.
+Your VR hand will also now have a blue selection laser you can hover over stuff to choose.
+Choose your drum from the selection with your right hand blue laser pointer.
 Remove your left hand from blue cube to exit the drums menu.
 Press the (EDIT BUTTON / Left primary button) again to leave EDIT MODE.

 ░░░░░**Streaming**░░░░░░░░░░░░░░░░░░░░